lift-project/lift/README.md

 cd skelcl && git checkout Executor
 ```

-3.Install dependencies with the ./installDependenciesUbuntu.sh script.
-Answer all questions with y
+3. Install dependencies with the ./installDependenciesUbuntu.sh script.
+Answer all questions with 'y'

 4. Create a build directory, execute cmake and perform the build with make:
 ```
 #!bash